JainishChauhan/DIP_CCLab_Path_Disc/README.md

 # DIP_CCLab_Path_Disc
 Digital Image Processing Assignment 1

 The outputs are already there in the colab.

+If the preview doesn't appear in the colab please download the .ipynb file and upload it to your drive and then open it in the colab.

 If you want to reproduce them you can make a copy of this colab and save it.
 Then run according to below instructions.

 Question-1:
 Finding path between two pixels with coordinates (x1,y1) and (x2,y2).